JoelEmmanuelCloud/My_Articles/clddal3ya000209jl1mpu91wn.md

 ---

-That's how you can automate file spell-checks with a bash script.
+Here's how you can automate file spell-checks with a bash script.
 If you find it useful please share this article.